 Suppose a paperboy has a habit of cutting corners as he delivers his papers.
 There is one particular home where he has ridden his bicycle across the lawn so often that he has worn a narrow trail across it.
 But he doesn’t think anything of it.
 Then one day, as he is about to ride across this particular lawn, he notices that a sign has been put up: “KEEP OFF THE GRASS.
 NO BIKES.”
 But he rode straight across the grass, following his well-worn trail, right up to the feet of the waiting home-owner.
 A few few homes truths were shared with the boy.
 The point is this: before, his transgression was not fully seen or realised.
 But now, it was.
 And that, according to this verse, is the function of the law.

-Rom 7:8 But sin, seizing the opportunity afforded by the commandment, produced in me every kind of covetous desire.
-For apart from law, sin is dead.
+7:8 But sin, seizing the opportunity through the commandment, produced in me all kinds of wrong desires.
+For apart from the law, sin is dead.

 But sin, seizing the opportunity afforded by the commandment – There is a military allusion.
 The law provided sin with an ‘operational’ base from which to launch its attacks.

 ‘This provocative power of sin is a matter of everyday experience.
 Ever since Adam and Eve, human beings have always been enticed by forbidden fruit…In all such cases the real culprit is not the law but sin which is hostile to God’s law, Rom 8:7.
 Sin twists the function of the law from revealing, exposing and condemning sin into encouraging and even provoking it.
 We cannot blame the law for proclaiming God’s will.’
 (Stott)